The Constitution of the Edinburgh University Theatre Company

 e) Welfare, through their role as a welfare contact (see 3B/1).

-f) Alumni relations, through their role as Alumni Liaison Officer (see 9/3).
+f) Alumni relations, through their role as Alumni Liaison Officer (see 9/3). - The Productions Manager is responsible for:

 a) Providing general support and briefing to all production teams before, during and after proposal (see Article 6B).